What You Need to Know About Slack GDPR

 In the same vein, GDPR grants EU citizens “the right to be forgotten” which forces organizations to erase personal information upon their request.
 Unless you have a commercial requirement, or “legitimate interest” to retain personal data, you must delete it and never contact the individual again.

 If you want to dive deeper into the specifics of GDPR law, you can check out the official documentation here.
-Now, back to Slack GDPR!
+Now, back to Slack GDPR.

 Is Slack GDPR compliant?

-The short answer to this question is yes — Slack has been extremely proactive in complying with GDPR.
+The short answer to this question is yes — Slack has been very proactive in complying with GDPR.
 In Slack’s GDPR commitment, not only do they offer resources to help their customers comply with the law, but they also offer support to individual Slack users to help them understand their rights.

 Slack’s GDPR commitment outlines everything from its Privacy Shield Framework to its Data Processing Addendum, which are both critical pieces of GDPR compliance.
 The privacy shield certification allows Slack to transfer EU citizens’ data to and from the U.S. legally.
 The data processing addendum (DPA) on the other hand, is a bit more complex.
 The DPA is essentially a contract between Slack data controllers and data processors that outlines how to properly handle personal information within the platform.
 This ensures that the purposes for processing personal data are always genuine under GDPR law.